open-telemetry/oteps/text/0000-template.md

 message ConfigResponse {

   // Optional.
 The fingerprint associated with this ConfigResponse.
 Each change
-  // in configs yields a different fingerprint.
-The resource SHOULD copy this
+  // in configs yields a different fingerprint. bytes fingerprint = 2;
-  // value to ConfigRequest.last_known_fingerprint for the next configuration
-  // request.
-If there are no changes between fingerprint and
-  // ConfigRequest.last_known_fingerprint, then all other fields besides
-  // fingerprint in the response are optional, or the same as the last update if
-  // present.
-  bytes fingerprint = 2;

   // Dynamic configs specific to metrics